pshivaprasadreddy/sales-trend-analysis-sql/04_sample_query_outputs.md

 6. **VIP Program**: Review criteria - no current VIP-status customers
 7. **Inventory**: Stock up on Laptops and Monitors (top sellers)

----

-*Generated from sample data for demonstration purposes*